GEO Group: Facilities

+United States facilities

 In 2010, the company was reported to operate more than a dozen facilities in the state of Texas, and nearly three dozen in the rest of the United States.
-In addition to prison facilities operated under contract with U.S. states, the GEO Group owns and operates the Broward Transitional Center, a 720-bed facility in Pompano Beach, Florida; the Aurora Detention Facility in Colorado; and the Northwest Detention Center in Tacoma, Washington, all under contract with U.S. Immigration and Customs Enforcement.
+In addition to prison facilities operated under contract with U.S. states, the GEO Group owns and operates the Broward Transitional Center, a 720-bed facility in Pompano Beach, Florida; the Aurora Denver Contract Detention Facility in Colorado; and the Northwest Detention Center in Tacoma, Washington, all under contract with U.S. Immigration and Customs Enforcement.
 As of the fiscal year ended December 31, 2012, GEO managed 96 facilities worldwide totaling about 73,000 beds, including 65,949 active beds and 6,056 idle beds.
 The company had an average facility occupancy rate of 95.7% for 2012.

 Other GEO Group facilities include the Reeves County Detention Complex, a three-part complex in Texas described as the largest private prison in the world.
 It houses more than 3700 inmates, mostly immigrants held for low-level crimes before being deported after serving their sentences.
 Riots here by prisoners in 2008 and 2009 because of poor conditions resulted in more than $21 million in damages.
 A detention center operated by GEO Group in the state of Washington has a capacity of 1,575 immigrant detainees.
-When ICE had renewed its contract for ten years in 2015, GEO estimated the center would receive $57 million each year, operating at full capacity.
+When ICE had renewed its contract for 10 years in 2015, GEO estimated the center would receive $57 million each year, operating at full capacity.
+In February 2025, pursuant to a contracted with I.C.E., GEO Group re-opened Delaney Hall, in Newark, New Jersey, May 1, which quickly led to political conflict.